albertomosconi/foss-apps/README.md

   Lynket utilizes Chrome Custom Tab API to create a customized browsing experience while adding innovative features like background loading with floating bubbles, article mode and multitasking using Android's recent menu.
   [`[source]`](https://github.com/arunkumar9t2/lynket-browser "source")[`[playstore]`](https://play.google.com/store/apps/details?id=arun.com.chromer "playstore")

+- **Privacy Browser**: Most browsers silently give websites massive amounts of information that allows them to track you and compromise your privacy.
+In contrast, privacy sensitive features are disabled by default in Privacy Browser.
+If one of these technologies is required for a website to function correctly, the user may choose to turn it on for just that visit.
+Or, they can use domain settings to automatically turn on certain features when entering a specific website and turn them off again when leaving.
+  [`[source]`](https://git.stoutner.com/?p=PrivacyBrowser.git;a=summary "source")[`[fdroid]`](https://f-droid.org/packages/com.stoutner.privacybrowser.standard "f-droid")[`[playstore]`](https://play.google.com/store/apps/details?id=com.stoutner.privacybrowser.standard "playstore")[`[website]`](https://www.stoutner.com/privacy-browser "website")

 ## Email Clients

 **[`^ back to top ^`](#)**